What Is Speech Recognition? A Guide for App Innovators

 Industries Using Speech Recognition

-Speech recognition isn’t just a novelty anymore; it’s a necessity in modern app development.
+Applications of speech processing aren’t just a novelty anymore; it’s a necessity in modern app development.

 How Speech Recognition Works